RodrigoVila/react-zombie-manager/README.md

 ## What is it about 📦

 _The idea was to build a project management app.
-You can add, move or delete Zombies between different quarantine storages_
+You can add, move or delete Zombies between different quarantine locations_

 ### Front and Back end 🔧